 (C) Test Scores |

-Your updated test scores when available will indicated via a link here. |
+Your updated test scores when available will be indicated via a link here. |

 (D) Learning Outcomes |

-Will be available via a link here. |
+Learning outcomes are available via a link here. |

 (F) Slide Images |